AussieDev81/qr-code-engine/README.md

 The file should contain a QR code like the following, and if you scan it with your QR code scanner you will see it just contains some simple text which reads `Turn this message into a QR code` just as we declared above in our `message` variable.

 ![img.png](QRCodeImage.png)

+If I have missed some details here (and I surely will), you can try reading the documentation by hovering (sometimes ctrl+ hover) over the class or method names.

+Failing that, shoot me an email at [aussiedev81@gmail.com](mailto:aussiedev81@gmail.com?subject=QR%20Code%20Engine "Email me")